sous-chefs/samba/README.md

   socket_options # Socket options, default "`TCP_NODELAY`"
-  config_file # Location of Samba configuration, see resource for platform default log_dir # Location of Samba logs, see resource for platform default options # list of additional options, e.g. 'unix charset' => 'UTF8'. end
+  config_file # Location of Samba configuration, see resource for platform default log_dir # Location of Samba logs, see resource for platform default realm # Kerberos realm to use, default: '' password_server # Use a specific remote server for auth, default: '' encrypt_passwords # Whether to negotiate encrypted passwords, default: yes kerberos_method # How kerberos tickets are verified, default: secrets only log_level # Sets the logging level from 0-10, default: 0 winbind_separator # Define the character used when listing a username of the form of DOMAIN \user, default \
+  idmap_config # Defint the mapping between SIDS and Unix users and groups, default: none options # list of additional options, e.g. 'unix charset' => 'UTF8'. end
 ```